-The Dairy Woman of the Year 2018 title will be awarded at the national conference (location and dates to be confirmed).
-Finalists will be individually interviewed on 22nd February 2018 in Auckland to ascertain a winner followed by Media training and filming on the 23rd February in Auckland.
+The Dairy Woman of the Year 2018 title will be awarded at the national conference in Rotorua on the 22nd March 2018.
+Finalists will be individually interviewed on 20th February 2018 in Auckland to ascertain a winner followed by Media training and filming on the 21st February in Auckland.

 The judging panel will give consideration to the following qualities when awarding the Fonterra Dairy Woman of the Year title: